- Monroe One

 -

-Bussing is determined by the student’s home district.
-Districts determine specifics when to provide busses if school calendars differ.
-Bussing changes need to be requested through the district and may take up to 10 days to process.
+Busing is determined by the student’s home district.
+Districts determine when to provide buses if school calendars differ.
+Busing changes need to be requested through the district and may take up to 10 days to process.

 -